Jamazi4/bimcat/notes.md

 implemented that with useQuery and no redux (only for the searchParams). now the buttons in the title don't work.
 I can add psets, but renameComponent doesnt work and also toggling private.

+### --13.05.2025--

+Fixed renaming in the titlebar as it wasnt always working, broke at some point while refactoring to work in libraries.

+there is one more edge case - when I enter the component from a composite, and the component is in a public library, i can then change this component to private therefore removing it from the public library, it kinda works anyway.

+### Current task list

+[ ]sort out the navigation to library and/or component from composite [ ]show if composite is private or not
+[ ]handle user changing component private from inside libraries (redirect) [ ]handle user changing library to private and removing someone from guests.
+[ ]pagination in libraries view
+[ ]sharing composite library
+[ ]history log
+[ ] handle pset values and stats